microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 <a name="Exercise8"></a>
 ## Exercise 8: Test with a cluster containing eight worker nodes with one CPU each

-In this exercise, you will deploy a new cluster containing eight worker nodes with one CPU each for a total of eight CPUs.
+In this exercise, you will deploy a new cluster containing eight worker nodes with one CPU each.
 Then you will run the same job on it and compare the performance of this cluster to the performance of the other two clusters.
+Note that it will take longer to deploy and configure the cluster this time due to the increased number of worker nodes.

-1. Repeat Exercises 2-5, but this time, in Exercise 2, Step 2, set **Vm Size** to **Standard_D1_v2** and **Scale Number** to 8.
+1. Repeat Exercises 2-5, but this time, in Exercise 2, Step 2, set **Vm Size** to **Standard_D1_v2** and **Scale Number** to **8**.

 	![Creating a cluster containing eight worker nodes with one CPU each](Images/vm-parameters-2.png)